shinyquagsire23/monado/README.md

 ## Contributing, Code of Conduct

 See `CONTRIBUTING.md` for details of contribution guidelines.
+GitLab Issues and Merge Requests are the preferred wait to discuss problems, suggest enhancements, or submit changes for review.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.